replicatedhq/replicated-docs/docs/enterprise/updating-existing-cluster.md

 # Updating the Admin Console on an Existing Cluster

 This topic explains how to update the Replicated admin console on an existing cluster.
-For information about how to update the admin console on a Kubernetes installer-created cluster (embedded cluster), see [Updating the admin console on a Kubernetes installer cluster](updating-embedded-cluster).
+For information about how to update the admin console on a Kubernetes installer-created cluster (embedded cluster), see [Updating the admin console on a Kubernetes installer-created cluster](updating-embedded-cluster).

 Updating the admin console requires updating the kots CLI first.
 You have the option to update to the latest version of the kots CLI or to a specific version.